exoduz/js-the-weird-parts-udemy/README.md

 ### Lecture 11 ###
 `undefined` is not just the word, it's a special value which means that the variable hasn't been set

+Do not do `a = undefined`, let it mean "I, the programmer, never set it's value"